lovehifi/tidal-raudio/README.md

 >
 ------------------
+Tidal Connect operates based on it with the DAC configuration automatically set from rAudio's '/etc/asound.conf'.

 At times, if you encounter a successful Tidal Connect connection but there is no sound, try restarting.
 The command to restart Tidal Connect is
 > systemctl restart tc